-As of 2028 all new public buildings owned by public authorities and as of 2030 all new buildings will be required to be Zero Energy Buildings (which includes a requirement to have no fossil fuels on-site) (Article 7).
+As of 2028 all new public buildings and as of 2030 all new buildings will be required to be Zero Energy Buildings (which includes a requirement to have no fossil fuels on-site) (Article 7).

-Subsidies for the installation of stand-alone boilers powered by fossil fuels will not be allowed as of 1 January 2025, and member states will be required to set out measures for the phase-out of fossil fuels in heating and cooling with a view to a complete phase-out of boilers powered by fossil fuels by 2040.
-Guidance from the European Commission have been published.
+Subsidies for the installation of standalone boilers powered by fossil fuels will not be allowed as of 1 January 2025, and member states will be required to set out measures for the phase-out of fossil fuels in heating and cooling with a view to a complete phase-out of boilers powered by fossil fuels by 2040.